Terence V. Powderly: Knights of Labor

 The union was recognized as the first successful national labor union in the United States.
 In 1885-86 the Knights achieved their greatest influence and greatest membership.
 Powderly attempted to focus the union on cooperative endeavors and the eight-hour day.
 Soon the demands placed on the union by its members for immediate improvements, and the pressures of hostile business and government institutions, forced the Knights to function like a traditional labor union.
 However, the Knights were too disorganized to deal with the centralized industries that they were striking against.
 Powderly forbade them to use their most effective tool: the strike.
 Powderly intervened in two labor actions: the first against the Texas and Pacific Railroad in 1886 and the second against the Chicago Meatpackinghouse industry.
 25,000 workers in the Union Stockyards struck for an 8-hour day in 1886 and to rescind a wage reduction.
 In both cases, Powderly ended strikes that historians believe that labor could have won.
 This is when the Knights of Labor began to lose its influence.
 Powderly also feared losing the support of the Catholic Church, which many immigrant workers belonged to; the church authorities were essentially conservative and feared that the K of L was plotting a "socialist revolution".

 Powderly's insistence on ending both these strikes meant that the companies did not fear the K of L would use strikes as direct action to gain wage and labor benefits.
 After this, both Jay Gould and the Chicago Packinghouses won complete victories in breaking both strikes.

+Powderly, during the Knight's 1886 general assembly in Richmond, Virginia purposely invited a Black member to introduce him before his speech.
+This was intended by Powderly as an attack on Richmond's segregation codes.